megalithic/bits-and-bobs/README.md

-Before you go any further... this is all specific to an OSX install; for my linux fam, I recommend checking out [@cowboy's dotfiles repo](https://github.com/cowboy/dotfiles), as it has mostly safe osx/linux alternatives and is also geared towards bash instead of zsh, which is my preferred shell.
+Before you go any further... this is all specific to an OSX install; for my linux fam, I recommend checking out [@cowboy's dotfiles repo](https://github.com/cowboy/dotfiles), as it has mostly safe osx/linux alternatives and is also geared towards bash instead of zsh (my preferred shell).

 ## install

-Pre-install stuffs: You'll obviously need git installed; if you're using Mavericks, just hit up `xcode-select --install`, click 'Install' when the dialog pops up, disco.
+Pre-install stuffs: You'll obviously need git installed; if you're using 10.9+, just hit up `xcode-select --install`, click 'Install' when the dialog pops up, disco.

 Note: if the above doesn't work to get XCode CLI Tools installed, you can try